ashutoshmjain/gita/src/mathuraChap13.md

-The Friend got many hooks.
 There were two popular threads that she could easily latch on to start the scene - that of `Ganga` verses `Yamuna`, and that of the prime numbers.
 There were two other anchor themes that she could use to place the narrative at a socio-moral pulpit - the idea of public good by an ancient king, and more specifically the innovation of currency.
-But she was keen on the idea that everyone gets a chance to see their reality from two opposite angles and the contrast that `Matsya` and `Shantanu` had in their lives.
+But she was keen on something else -  that everyone gets a chance to see their reality from two opposite angles and the contrast that `Matsya` and `Shantanu` had in their lives.
+But how do you show such a thing.
+Visual canvass is very limited - she thought - text can do lot more than the graphics in abstract aspects or she was hitting her own creative limits.

 What would you do? - she asked the Boyfriend.

 I think we need to listen to the entire narrative before we get down to cut a visual presentation - said the Boyfriend.

-But I need to show him something - I kinda signed up for getting him at least a draft - and may be it is a test - said the Friend - something in me feels like this story needs to be told - in a different way.
+But I need to show him something - I kinda signed up for getting him at least a draft - and may be it is a test - she said - something in me feels this story needs to be told - in a different way.

-Let's just create one scene - of the boat ride and `Shantanu` dropping all his gold coins - that would be a good place for you to ask for the tips as well - showing the viewers the tips bucket tied to the hull - he said - I can integrate your wallet to the bucket - he smiled - let them pay something for supporting the narrative.
+Let's just create one scene - of the boat ride and `Shantanu` dropping all his gold coins - that would be a good place for you to ask for the tips as well - showing the viewers the tips bucket tied to the hull - he said - I can integrate your wallet to the bucket - he smiled - let them pay something for supporting the artist.

 The Friend laughed out loud - you are a `pucca` payments man!
 All you care about is getting as many zaps as you can :-)

-Well - he replied - after all creatives too need to make both ends meat.
-In fact one thing that came out of the story is - from the oldest times, the creative arts are living on donations but they must host themselves to a real world service - for example `Matsya` offered a boat ride but the real thing she sold was her songs and the experience of her fragrance.
-Art flourishes when it is mixed with some thing real.
+Well - he replied - after all artists too need to feed their pets.
+In fact one thing that came out loud of the story is - from the oldest times, the creative arts are living on donations but they must host themselves to a real world service - for example `Matsya` offered a boat ride but the real thing she sold was her songs and the experience of her fragrance.
+Art flourishes when it is mixed with something tangible.

 That would be a myopic view of a mega narrative - but it is not a bad idea - she said ..

-Well you need to start somewhere - Rome wasn't built in a day! - he smiled - at this stage your goal is to give an opening scene such that it makes the writers come out with the best possible narrative.
+Well you need to start somewhere - `Mathura` wasn't built in a day! - he smiled - at this stage your goal is to give an opening scene such that it makes the writers open up.
 They should not hold anything back.

 That is a good point - said the friend - time to smell the coffee ... and get to work - she smiled.

 ---

 The Mentor welcomed them on the Friday evening.
-Fairy had flown in with Mentor.
+Fairy had flown in with Angel.
 And Friend with her Boyfriend -  they arrived a bit early.

 Friend did the intros - he is my boyfriend and partner - well payments partner - she smiled.

 I see - smiled the Mentor - are you a Bitcoiner or you have your own token!

 The Boyfriend smiled shaking his hand - I am more like a "Lightning" plumber and I got really interested reading that `Dev` was the first to introduce the wooden currency.
-It made perfect sense with carriage of water being the proof of work .. but! - he stopped - probably thought the introduction is not the time to ask questions.
+It made perfect sense with Ganges water being proof of work .. but! - he stopped - probably thought the introduction is not the time to ask loaded questions.

-But ? - asked the Mentor - he was still smiling.
+But ? - insisted the Mentor - he was still smiling as if he expected this question!

-Wanted to check if there was a credible reference for such a big claim!
+I wanted to check if there was a credible reference for such a claim!
 That would be a pretty big deal! - said the Boyfriend - he didn't want to meddle with a client directly but he was put on spot by his own curiosity.

 The Mentor smiled back at him - I would first find out who was Satoshi!
-Last I heard his Bitcoin paper was sent to us mortals from future!
-Others claim it was an alien thing leaked by their rebels - he continued smiling - Or certain things are best left to the realm of unknown for they serve a greater purpose in the "mystery"
+Last I heard his Bitcoin paper was sent to us mortals from the future!
+Others claim it was an alien thing leaked by their rebels - he continued smiling - or certain things are best left to the realm of unknown for they serve a greater purpose shrouded in "mystery"

 The Boyfriend was about to speak when they heard Angel and Fairy stepping in  - wow the door was open.
 Aren't there bear threats in this part of the woods ?  - said Fairy as an icebreaker while Angel hugged the Mentor.
 He wasn't surprised to see Boyfriend there for it was as per the plan - Sorry for being little late - he said.

 Is the watch party ready? - Asked the Friend - I brought few extra headsets just in case anyone needs - she was sure Mentor didn't have one!

-The Mentor smiled - thanks I would sure need one but before than I need a beer - who else ? - He looked at everyone's "yes" as he walked to the refrigerator in the living room.
+The Mentor smiled - thanks I would sure need one but before that I need a beer - who else ? - He looked at everyone's "yes" as he walked to the refrigerator in the kitchenette.

 ----